+'''

 :linkedit

+or

 shell/iX> callci linkedit

-LinkEd> buildxl xl=./mod\hw.so;limit=5
+LinkEd> buildxl xl=./mod_hw.so;limit=5

-LinkEd> addxl from=./mod\hw.o,./hw.o;to=./mod\hw.so;
+LinkEd> addxl from=./mod_hw.o,./hw.o;to=./mod_hw.so;

 rl=/lib/libm.a,/lib/libc.a;merge;share

 1 OBJECT FILE HAS BEEN ADDED.

+'''

 The "rl=" option is used to specify which archive libraries are used to resolve external function calls.
 The math library (/lib/libm.a) is specified here to resolve pow() in mod\hw.o. /lib/libc.a is not actually needed by the sample code.
 But it is a good practice to always specify libc since most modules and other libraries are likely to need functions from this library.
 If libc is not specified explicitly as shown here, the MPE/iX C library will be used by default (LIBC.LIB.SYS).
 Since Apache is built with libc, we recommend explicitly specifying /lib/libc instead of defaulting to LIBC.LIB.SYS. /lib/libc and LIBC.LIB.SYS are not identical.
-The order of the libraries listed by "rl=""

-directive is necessary when functions are called across object boundaries such as mod\hw.o calling helloworld() in hw.o.
+The order of the libraries listed by "rl=" is important and libc should always be specified last.
+The merge directive is necessary when functions are called across object boundaries such as mod\hw.o calling helloworld() in hw.o.
 The share option is needed when global data is shared between multiple object files.
 The share option is not actually needed by the sample code.